CraftTweaker/CraftTweaker-Documentation/docs/Mods/Immersive_Engineering/CraftTweaker_Support/Blast_Furnace.md

 # Arc Furnace
-The Blast Furnace package can be used to add/remove recipes to/from the Immersive Engineering Blast Furnace.
-The Blast Furnace package can also be used to add/remove fuels to/from the Immersive Engineering Blast Furnace.
+The Blast Furnace package can be used to add/remove recipes/fuels to/from the Immersive Engineering Blast Furnace.

 ## Calling The Package